HunorMarton/svg-tutorial/src/content/svg/use.md

 Then we can move the entire branch path into the `defs` section and reuse it multiple times with the `use` command the following way.

-Then we can move the individual branches to their correct position with the `transform` command in the same way as we did with <a href="/svg/transform/">the star example</a>.
+Then we can move the individual branches to their correct position with the `transform` command in the same way as we did with [the star example](/svg/transform).

 <div class="code-flex">